richstokes/cheekymonkey/README.md

 Inspired by Netflix's "[Chaos Monkey](https://github.com/Netflix/chaosmonkey)", this game quite literally sets a monkey loose in your Kubernetes cluster.

-&nbsp;

 <p align="center">
 <img src="https://raw.githubusercontent.com/richstokes/cheekymonkey/master/images/intro.gif" width="65%">
 </p>
-&nbsp;

 >CHAOS ENGINEERING IS:
 >"the discipline of experimenting on a distributed system in order to build confidence in the system's capability to withstand turbulent conditions in production."

 This game is more for fun and demonstration purposes than to be a genuine chaos engineering tool.
-You probably don't want to run this in production.
+You _probably_ don't want to run this in production.

-&nbsp;

 ## How to play